JiayangShen/jquery-need/README.md

 ## Browsers Supporting Note:

 For old version Firefox, old version Chrome, and Safari, though CSS files can be loaded and execute as expected, callbacks register to jQuery Deferred method such as `done()` won't execute.
-Because these brwoser don't truly support the `onload` event of the `<link>` DOM element.
+Because these browser don't truly support the `onload` event of the `<link>` DOM element.
 But if you like, you can fork this repository and fix the bug by yourself.

 ## APIs